ColorWay Sports.Every Uniform. Every Logo. Every Detail.

 How many special NASCAR paint schemes have been revealed in 2026 so far?

-This tracker covers the five biggest paint scheme stories of the 2026 season so far: Ryan Blaney's Penske 60th anniversary Wabash throwback for Pocono, Josh Berry's Capgemini Wood Brothers reveal, Austin Hill's #33 Rebel Bourbon Kyle Busch tribute, Austin Dillon's #3 Dow scheme at RCR, and the field-wide 600 Miles of Remembrance Memorial Day program at the Coca-Cola 600.
+This tracker covers the biggest paint scheme stories of the 2026 season so far: Red Bull's return on Trackhouse's #88 and #97 for San Diego, Chase Elliott's patriotic NAPA Gold Filters #9, the full Penske and Hendrick Pocono lineups, Ryan Blaney's Penske 60th anniversary Wabash throwback, Josh Berry's Capgemini Wood Brothers reveal, Austin Hill's #33 Rebel Bourbon Kyle Busch tribute, Austin Dillon's #3 Dow scheme at RCR, and the field-wide 600 Miles of Remembrance Memorial Day program at the Coca-Cola 600.
 We add each major reveal as it drops, newest first.

 What was the Alltel #12 car?